apereo/cas/docs/cas-server-documentation/mfa/Configuring-Multifactor-Authentication-Triggers.md

 https://.../cas/login?service=...&<PARAMETER_NAME>=<MFA_PROVIDER_ID>
 ```

-The same strategy also applied to triggers that are based on request/session attributes, which tend to get used for internal communications between APIs and CAS components specially when designing addons and extensions.
+The same strategy also applied to triggers that are based on request/session attributes, which tend to get used for internal communications between APIs and CAS components specially when designing extensions.

 ## Principal Attribute Per Application